 Think consulting might be right for you?
 Want to try it before making that decision?
-In FCCP, you'll apply academic theory and your developing business skills to solve an existing or emerging issue facing a local client over the course of 12 weeks.
+In FCCP, you'll apply academic theory and your developing business skills to solve an existing or emerging issue facing a US-based business over the course of 6 weeks.
 FCCP projects cover a wide range of industries, and address challenges across most business functions.
-With faculty guidance, your FCCP team of about five MMS students, plus a second-year MBA student who serves as your coach, mentor, and advisor, will build your consulting skills while making a real difference to a business.
+With faculty guidance, your small FCCP team of MMS students, plus a second-year MBA student who serves as your coach, mentor, and advisor, will build your consulting skills while making a real difference to a business.

 Previous FCCP students have:

 - Identified a strategic partner for a medical device startup

 - Researched the market opportunity for a new line extension of a premium food brand

 - Analyzed the industry and recommended a plan for an advertising technology company to reach new customers

 Our Distinguished Speakers Series has been running for more than 30 years.
 High-profile corporate executives share their personal and professional stories of how they’re actively changing the business world—and give you an insider look at the industry or career issues they navigate.

 - Tim Cook, CEO, Apple — View YouTube videos

 - Lisa Borders, Former President, WNBA — View YouTube video

 - David Taylor, CEO, Procter and Gamble — View YouTube video